 Making your own marshmallow fondant (MMF) is easy, and the best part is, it gives you way more control over the finished product.
-I've tried a bunch of recipes, but this one is by far my favorite.
-It's quick and versatile, plus it's more elastic and easier to work with than many traditional fondant recipes.
-Once you give it a try, I promise you'll be hooked!
+This recipe is quick and versatile, plus it's more elastic and easier to work with than many traditional fondant recipes.
+Once you give it a try, you'll be hooked!

 - 4 cups (1 pound and 2½ ounces/520 grams) confectioners sugar